solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Summary of tasks

--   Have the right tools available
+-   Have the right tools available.
--   Determine how best to deploy the application
+-   Determine how best to deploy the application.
--   Utilize code repositories with CI/CD enabled
+-   Utilize code repositories with CI/CD enabled.
--   Ensure the target environment is configured to support the workload(s)
+-   Ensure the target environment is configured to support the workload(s).
--   Secure the application configurations
+-   Secure the application configurations.
--   Secure the database configurations
+-   Secure the database configurations.
--   Secure the virtual networks
+-   Secure the virtual networks.
--   Monitor the applications and database workloads for performance
+-   Monitor the applications and database workloads for performance.
--   Perform regular testing
+-   Perform regular testing.
--   Ensure up policies and procedures are setup and configured for auditing application and database workloads
+-   Ensure up policies and procedures are setup and configured for auditing application and database workloads.
--   Setup backup and restore based on RTO and RPO objectives
+-   Setup backup and restore based on RTO and RPO objectives.
--   Be familiar with potential issues and how to troubleshoot and remediate them
+-   Be familiar with potential issues, how to troubleshoot, and remediate them.

 ## 14 / Final Summary